spcourse/python/en/dictionaries/use/practice/contents.md

 Use `get()` for this.
 Do not use `in` and do not use an `if`-statement.

-## Answers
+## Solutions
-Below you can find answers to *some* of the exrecises.
+Below you can find some solutions.

-Disclaimer: There are always many ways to solve a problem.
+> Disclaimer: There are always many ways to solve a problem.
 The solutions here are not said to be the best solutions.
 **Having a different solution, does not necessarily mean it is wrong**.
+>

-You should not have to rely on the answers to the practice exercise.
-If you cannot make the practice exercises at all without looking at these answers, you should discuss this with your teacher.
+> You should not have to rely on these solutions.
+If you cannot make the practice exercises at all without looking at these solutions, you should discuss this with your teacher.

-<details markdown="1"><summary  markdown="span">Answers.</summary>
+<details markdown="1"><summary  markdown="span">Answers</summary>

 **Exercise 1**